Building Native CRM Integrations Without Draining Engineering in 2026

 If you're pitching this to engineering, the cleanest line is: we are not outsourcing product logic, and we are not outsourcing judgment.
 We are refusing to spend our best engineers on repetitive adapter maintenance.
 That is a much easier sell than pretending integrations are trivial or that a unified layer removes all trade-offs.
 For a full tactical guide on making this case, see The PM's Playbook: How to Pitch a 3rd-Party Integration Tool to Engineering.

 The math is straightforward.
 Five CRM integrations built in-house: $75,000+ initial cost, plus 15-25% annual maintenance, plus ongoing engineering distraction.
-Five CRM integrations through a Unified API: a fraction of that cost, shipped in days, with maintenance handled by someone whose entire job is keeping those integrations running.
+Add five HRIS integrations and you're looking at multiples of that.
+Five CRM and five HRIS integrations through a Unified API: a fraction of that cost, shipped in days, with maintenance handled by someone whose entire job is keeping those integrations running.

 And yes, there are cases where building in-house still makes sense.
 If the CRM integration itself is your moat, if you need deep provider-specific workflows all the way down, or if your compliance model forces total ownership, build it.
 Just be honest about what you're signing up for.
 For everyone else, the better strategy is to keep the experience native, keep the backend programmable, and stop turning your roadmap into a vendor API support queue.